Having less, but better, possessions makes you happier.

 Secret Labs Magnus Pro and Titan Evo

-It did not make sense for me to ship it when leaving Singapore for parts unknown, but will definitely be looking at the same sort of setup when I settle into my next home.
+It did not make sense for me to ship it when leaving Singapore for parts unknown, but definitely looking at the same sort of setup when I settle into my next home.
 Excellently designed and built, I recommend it highly.

 Arcteryx Fleece and Alpha Jacket